 Colleges, businesses, and some entire cities have enacted plastic water bottle bans.
 We feel an obligation to speak up and take a stand against this idea.

 There are some public leaders that feel they know what is best for you.
 They have decided that they can dictate your choices when it comes to beverage consumption.
 Their thought is to limit the availability of the planet’s healthiest drink.
 To a population that already struggles with sugar intake.
 Apparently, it is a wiser idea to offer soda, juices, and sports drinks.

 Plastic bottle bans eliminate hydrating, calorie-free water in public places.
 Because you can drink from (poorly maintained) water fountains instead.
 Even that is a big maybe.
 How often are water fountains available and actually functional?

-Perhaps the only thing we agree with is that you should try to plan ahead and bring a reusable bottle.
-But like you, we are not perfect.
-Picture this, you are at work, school, the mall, the airport, a sporting event… and you are thirsty.
+Perhaps the only thing we agree with is that you should plan ahead and bring a reusable bottle.
+But like you, we forget things.
+Picture this – you are at work, school, the mall, the airport, a sporting event and you are thirsty.
 You have forgotten your reusable bottle or it may be dirty.
 There are no water fountains, what do you do?

 When bottled water has been banned you have no choice but to buy a soda, sports drink, or sugary juice.